 Your guide to exploring Seattle-area beaches at low tide

-How you and your kids can make the most of Seattle's beaches the next few days.
+How you and your kids can make the most of Seattle's beaches the next few days — with expert help.

 Seattle Aquarium sends naturalists out to help beachcombers during the Seattle area's lowest tides.

 A few days a month, Seattle's beaches offer a glimpse into a world we seldom get a chance to see.
 Extreme low tides pull down the water level, revealing a colorful, varied group of plants and animals that spend most of their time under the surface of Puget Sound.
 Almost any of the beaches that line our city's coastline can reveal wonders, if you know where to look.